javascriptair/site/CONTRIBUTING.md

 This will start nodemon watching your file system for changes and recompiling your page on changes.
 No hot reloading or anything.
-Yes, I have no idea what I'm doing.
+Yes, I have no idea what I'm doing. (protip, you may also want to look into [npm-quick-run](npm.im/npm-quick-run))

 I've added a [plop](http://npm.im/plop) generator for adding new episodes.
 In the root directory, simply enter